 "Goods" are defined as real or tangible personal property sold in the ordinary course of business.
 Tangible personal property includes computer programs as well as films, sound recordings, videotapes, live and prerecorded television and radio programs, books and other similar property.
-Tangible personal property does not include items that are rented in the ordinary course of business, intangible property or services.
+Tangible personal property does not include intangible property or services.